-I'm passionate about story-telling that makes us question ourselves and the social structures around us.
-I work in the mediums of theatre and film to ask complex questions and create spaces in which to built new worlds and ways of being.
+I'm passionate about social justice story-telling that leads us question ourselves and the social structures around us.
+I work in the mediums of theatre and film to ask complex questions and create spaces in which to contribute to building inclusive, just and equitable ways of being.

 I grew up in Lawrence, Kansas, part of a little transplant family from the Caribbean and Middle East, where I searched for stories that made me feel like I made sense.
 I was reminded often by my mother that I come from a mixed family - part African, part Chinese, part European, and half Israeli-Jewish.
 I remember learning that some of my ancestors had been enslaved, while others were plantation foreman, and struggling to understand how people of my dad's heritage, who were once hunted and exterminated like parasites, now systematically oppress others.
 I felt different, displaced, and confused about my identity.